ronan-dupont/ronan-dupont.github.io/_teaching/M1_python.md

 ---
 title: "M1 - Python Courses"
 collection: teaching
-type: "Undergraduate course"
+type: "Master course"
 permalink: /teaching/M1_python
-venue: "University 1, Department"
+venue: "University of Montpelleir, Master 1 - Coastal Engineering"
-date: 2015-01-01
+date: 2022-10-01
-location: "City, Country"
+location: "Montpellier, France"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+TP1:
 ======
+1) Créer et tracer une fonction
+2) Nombres narcissiques
+3) Palindrome - lire un fichier

 Heading 2
 ======